engineal/mips-minecraft/README.md

 This MIPS emulator should be able to run any binary created for the MIPS32 architecture, although keep in mind this project is very much still a WIP.
 I've used the following toolchain to cross-compile for the MIPS architecture: https://codescape.mips.com/components/toolchain/2020.06-01/index.html.

 Example commands:
-* Assemble code: `as exception.s -o exception.o -mips32r6`
+* Assemble code: `as example.s -o example.o -mips32r6`
-* Or: `mips-mti-elf-gcc exception.s -mips32r6 -c`
+* Or: `mips-mti-elf-gcc example.s -mips32r6 -c`
-* Link code: `ld exception.o -o exception.bin --oformat=binary`
+* Link code: `ld example.o -o example.bin --oformat=binary`
-* Combined: `mips-mti-elf-gcc exception.s -o exception.bin -Xlinker --oformat=binary`
+* Combined: `mips-mti-elf-gcc example.s -o example.bin -Xlinker --oformat=binary`
-* Extract binary from object file: `objcopy -O binary exception.o exception.bin`
+* Extract binary from object file: `objcopy -O binary example.o example.bin`

 ## Loading MIPS binaries
 MIPS binaries can be loaded into the emulator's memory through Minecraft commands.
 The included `flash_mc` Python app will convert binary files into a .mcfunction file, which you can then run in Minecraft to load the binary into memory.